Renter Beware: 7 Common Problems to Look Out for When Moving Into a New Apartment

 Red flags include:

-Deposit amount is significantly higher than previous apartments in the area
+The deposit amount is significantly higher than previous apartments in the area

-Landlord pushes back or gets angry if you try to negotiate the deposit
+The landlord pushes back or gets angry if you try to negotiate the deposit

 Protect yourself by clearly negotiating and formalizing the deposit in the rental agreement before paying any money.
 Only pay through check or electronic transfer to create records.
 Also, get receipts for all payments.